maciejmikosik/testory/doc/tutorial.md

 ### Closures

-In some cases **when** can be difficult to write.
-For example you want to assert that throwable was thrown, but cannot use chained form of **when**, because method is static.
-You may then wrap call inside Closure.
+In some cases `when` can be difficult to write.
+For example you want to assert that `Throwable` was thrown, but cannot use chained form of `when`, because method is static.
+You may then wrap call inside `Closure`.

         @Test
         public void should_fail_if_malformed() {